-- (1) Any person who contravenes any of the provisions of section 63 shall be guilty of an offence and liable on conviction to: - (a) a fine or imprisonment or to such imprisonment without the option of a fine or to both such fine and such imprisonment and, - (b) in the case of a continuing offence, to an additional fine or an additional period of imprisonment or to such additional imprisonment without the option of a fine or to both such additional fine and imprisonment for each day on which such offence is continued and,
+- (1) Any person who contravenes any of the provisions of section 63 shall be guilty of an offence and liable on conviction to- - (a) a fine or imprisonment or to such imprisonment without the option of a fine or to both such fine and such imprisonment and,

-- (c) a further amount equal to any costs and expenses found by the court to have been incurred by the municipality as a result of such contravention or failure. - (2) In addition to any penalty imposed in terms of subsection (1) the municipality may terminate the rendering of waste services to such a person.
+- (b) in the case of a continuing offence, to an additional fine or an additional period of imprisonment or to such additional imprisonment without the option of a fine or to both such additional fine and imprisonment for each day on which such offence is continued and, - (c) a further amount equal to any costs and expenses found by the court to have been incurred by the municipality as a result of such contravention or failure. - (2) In addition to any penalty imposed in terms of subsection (1) the municipality may order the person responsible to remove such waste and determine what measures must be taken to remedy the situation and the payment of the expenses incurred in respect thereof or any other costs or damages.

-65. Application of this By-Law
+66. Application of this By-Law

-This by-law applies to all persons or entities, including organs of State, situated within the area of jurisdiction of the Drakenstein Local municipality.
+This by-law applies to all persons or entities, including organs of state, situated within the area of jurisdiction of the Bergrivier Municipality.

-66. Exemptions
+67. Exemptions

-- (1) Any person may, by means of a written application, in which the reasons are given in full, apply to the municipality for exemption from any provision of this by-law. - (2) The municipality may: - (a) grant an exemption in writing in which the conditions and terms, if any, and the period for which such exemption is granted is stipulated; - (b) alter or cancel any existing exemption or condition in such exemption after due notice to the person concerned; or - (c) refuse to grant an exemption in which case reasons for the refusal must be furnished to the person concerned. - (3) An exemption does not take effect before the applicant has undertaken in writing to comply with all conditions imposed by the municipality under subsection (2); however, if an activity is commenced before such undertaking has been submitted to the municipality, the exemption lapses. - (4) If any condition of an exemption is not complied with, the municipality may revoke the exemption after due notice to the person concerned.
+- (1) Any person may, by means of a written application, in which the reasons are given in full, apply to the municipality for exemption from any provision of this by-law. - (2) The municipality may: - (a) grant an exemption in writing in which the conditions and terms, if any, and the period for which such exemption is granted is stipulated; - (b) alter or cancel any existing exemption or condition in such exemption after due notice to the person concerned; or - (c) refuse to grant an exemption in which case reasons for the refusal must be furnished to the person concerned. - (3) An exemption does not take effect before the applicant has undertaken in writing to comply with all conditions imposed by the municipality under subsection (2).
+However, if an activity is commenced before such undertaking has been submitted to the municipality, the exemption lapses. - (4) If any condition of an exemption is not complied with, the municipality may revoke the exemption after due notice to the person concerned.

-67. Repeal of by-laws
+68. Repeal of by-laws